 - The curler has a ceramic barrel for even heat distribution

-- Variable heat and temperature settings, reaches up to 400F
+- Variable heat and temperature settings reaching up to 400F

 - Rechargeable battery gives up to 60 minutes of styling time

-- Automatically curls your hair with an option to switch curl directions
+- Automatically curl your hair with an option to switch curl directions

 - Comes with an automatic shutoff timer and LCD display